-Labour on-costs
+Labour on-costs and administrative overhead

-You may increase eligible salary costs such as employer paid superannuation, payroll tax, workers compensation insurance, and leave entitlements (including paid maternity leave, sick leave, long service leave and recreation leave).
+You may increase eligible salary costs by an additional 30% allowance to cover on-costs such as employer paid superannuation, payroll tax, workers compensation insurance and overheads such as office rent and the provision of computers.
 These costs must be reasonable and be separately identified in the project budget.